CJSatnarine/Processing-Sketches/README.md

 # About
-This is a collection of all my Processing sketches.
+This is a collection of all my notes from resources and my personal Processing sketches, but mostly notes.

 I am using Processing version `4.3`.